Gan Yang: Views

-In the 1990s, Gan shortly joined the emerging Chinese New Left.

-After 2000 announced his support for the establishment of a "socialist Confucian republic".
+After 2000, he announced his support for the establishment of a "socialist Confucian republic".
 According to Gan, the ideal of a Confucian socialist republic is already embodied in the official name of the People's Republic of China: the title of "People's Republic" demarcates the country as a socialist republic constituted by workers and peasants and not a capitalist state, while the name "China" itself invokes the Confucian tradition of Chinese civilisation.